 Data-sharing and governance platforms enable organizations to safely combine datasets across teams, pool data with industry participants, and collaborate with partners on analytics projects.
 And it can do all this without risking consumer privacy or information security, thanks to data anonymization and data governance rules.

-For example, Data Republic’s Senate Platform enabled the hundreds of analysts competing in the annual Melbourne Business School Datathon in Australia to safely share data and collaborate on analytics projects using a variety of major datasets.
-University and corporate teams were given access to datasets from sources ranging from Westpac and Qantas to Victorian Government health records—with all data aggregated and anonymized on the Senate Platform.12
+For example, Data Republic’s platform enabled the hundreds of analysts competing in the annual Melbourne Business School Datathon in Australia to safely share data and collaborate on analytics projects using a variety of major datasets.
+University and corporate teams were given access to datasets from sources ranging from Westpac and Qantas to Victorian Government health records—with all data aggregated and anonymized on the Data Republic Platform.12

-Get in touch with our team today to learn more about the Senate Platform or to launch a proof-of-concept project.
+Get in touch with our team today to learn more about Data Republic or to launch a proof-of-concept project.